henry4026/henry4026/README.md

 ### Hi there 👋

 Hi, my name is Henry.
 I am from California.
-I am a studnet in
+I am a studnet in data science program.